pipobscure/pipobscure/_posts/2014-08-30-piplondon-we-totally-had-the-luck-just-as-we.markdown

 ---
 layout: post
-title: "> We totally had The Luck.
+title: "We totally had The Luck.
 Just as we were waiting for the bus, this nostalgia coach draws up.
 Of course we hopped on and rode to Cannon Street.
   Riding the top of that thing is ab experience."
 date: 2014-08-30 19:03:56 Z